המוקד להגנת הפרט

 2017

 HaMoked argues that the Military’s determination in the 2017 Standing Orders whereby a plot of less than 330 m2 does not require cultivation is entirely baseless.
-Moreover, most plots deemed to be “minimal plots” by the military are in fact larger than 330 m2, but in the process of considering a farmer-permit application, the military multiplies the entire plot area by the relative share of the applicant, in disregard of the Palestinian traditional custom of preserving an inherited agricultural plot intact, without dividing it among the heirs who continue instead to cultivate it jointly.
-On the basis of this unfounded calculation, the military prevents farmers from receiving long-term permits, claiming their share in the land is too tiny to justify cultivation.
+Moreover, most plots deemed to be “tiny plots” by the military are in fact larger than 330 m2, but in considering farmer-permit applications, the military divides the entire plot size by the number of joint owners, in disregard of the Palestinian traditional custom of collective cultivation, without dividing a plot among the heirs.
+On the basis of this groundless calculation, the military prevents farmers from receiving long-term permits, claiming their share in the land is too tiny to justify cultivation.

 2018